semi transparent green leafs

 Milestones

-The Mennonite New Life Centre comes into being under the leadership of founding directors Adolfo and Betty Puricelli.
+Mennonite New Life Centre comes into being under the leadership of founding directors Adolfo and Betty Puricelli.

-A Board of Directors is formed, with representation from supporting Mennonite churches.
+A Board of Directors is formed, with representation from supporting Mennonite Churches.

-In partnership with the St Clair O Connor housing project, MNLCT opens a reception centre to offer temporary shelter to refugees arriving in Toronto.
+In partnership with the St. Clair O’Connor Community (SCOC) housing project, MNLCT opens a reception centre to offer temporary shelter to refugees arriving in Toronto.

 MNLCT launches the Bridge Training Program for Internationally Trained Psychologists and Allied Mental Health Professionals.

-• a Community Picnic in High Park
+• Community Picnic in High Park

-• the Giving with Love Fundraiser
+• Giving With Love Fundraiser

-• the Holiday Crafts and Food Marketplace
+• Holiday Crafts and Food Marketplace

 Our Mennonite Heritage